tsl0922/mpv-menu-plugin/README.md

 ## Features

 - Configurable Native Context Menu
-- Get / Set Clipboard data from script
+- Open from File Dialog / Clipboard
-- Show Native File Dialog from script
+- Scripting API for developers

 ## Installation

 [mpv](https://mpv.io) >= `0.37.0` is required, and the `cplugins` feature should be enabled.

-Download the plugin from Releases, place `menu.dll` and `dyn_menu.lua` in your mpv `scripts` folder.
+Download the plugin from Releases, place the `.dll` and `.lua` files in your mpv `scripts` folder.

 ## Configuration